 Grace to you and peace from God our Father and the Lord Jesus Christ.Ephesians 1:2(NASB)

-We live in an increasingly ungracious environment in and increasingly unlovely and hostile world, but as God's children we are to absorb this duet of complimentary characteristics - Grace and Peace, into the warp and weft of our beings and to show forth His loving-kindness; patient endurance; gracious favour and perfect peace through the witness of our lives - which is only possible as we rest in Him.
+We live in an increasingly ungracious environment in an increasingly unlovely and hostile world-in-conflict, but as God's children, we are to absorb this duet of complementary characteristics, Grace and Peace, into the warp and weft of our beings.
+And we are to show forth His loving-kindness, patient endurance, gracious favour and perfect peace through the witness of our lives - which is only possible as we rest in Him.

-Thank You Father for Your grace in my life and that Your grace is sufficient in all the difficulties that I am facing.
-It was Your grace that sought me out and saved me and it is Your grace that keeps me and holds me.
-I pray that your perfect peace may permeate through my soul as I rest in Your grace today and grow in a knowledge of the Lord Jesus in the days that lie ahead, to Your praise and glory, in Jesus name I pray, AMEN.
+Thank You, Father, for Your grace in my life, and that Your grace is sufficient in all the difficulties that I am facing.
+It was Your grace that sought me out and saved me, and it is Your grace that keeps me and holds me.
+I pray that your perfect peace may permeate through my soul, as I rest in Your grace today.
+In Jesus’ name I pray, AMEN.